 Caritas Care is a specialist voluntary adoption agency, which operates throughout the North West of England.
-It has office bases in Preston and Manchester.
+It has an office base in Preston.
 The agency is registered with Ofsted as an adoption agency and as an adoption agency also providing support services to adopted adults and children.
-With 80 years experience as an adoption agency, Caritas Care maintains the welfare of the child as paramount in the on-going and innovative approach to the development of adoption services.
+With 90 years' experience as an adoption agency, Caritas Care maintains the welfare of the child as paramount in the on-going and innovative approach to the development of adoption services.

-The Name and Address of Caritas Care, 218 Tulketh Road, Preston, PR2 1ES

-the Registered Provider Tel: 01772 732313
+The Name and Address of the Registered Provider Caritas Care, 218 Tulketh Road, Preston, PR2 1ES Tel: 01772 732313 Email: info@caritascare.org.uk www.caritascare.org.uk

-Email: info@caritascare.org.uk

-www.caritascare.org.

-The Agency has offices listed below:

-The Manchester Office (CCP)

-Innovation Forum, Room 221, 51 Frederick Road,

-Salford, Manchester, M6 6FP

-Tel: 0161 743 3682

-The Agency Decision Susan Swarbrick, CEO Caritas Care Maker Kath Burton, Adoption Practice Manager, Caritas Care The Registered Manager Kath Burton, Adoption Practice Manager, Caritas Care The Strategic Management Susan Swarbrick, Chief Executive Team Chris Briggs, Director of Finance and HR Dale Tomlinson, Director of Adult Services and Operations The Panel Adviser Louise Young
+The Agency Decision Susan Swarbrick, CEO Caritas Care

+Maker Kate Knowles, Head of Children's Service, Caritas Care

+The Registered Manager Louise Young, Adoption Service Manager, Caritas Care

+The Strategic Management Susan Swarbrick, Chief Executive

+Team Chris Briggs, Director of Finance and HR

+Dale Tomlinson, Director of Adult Services and

+Operations

+Kate Knowles, Head of Children's Services

+The Panel Adviser Kate Knowles, Head of Children's services

+Louise Young, Adoption Service Manager

+Rebecca Hughes, Fostering Service Manager

+Therapeutic Intervention Lucy Doughty

+Service, Team Leader

+Safeguarding Lead Kate Knowles

+Data Protection Officer Dale Tomlinson

+and Caldicott Guardian